 40. Bar Hop in Golden Gai

 What’s a trip to Tokyo without a little nightlife?
 Golden Gai is a neighborhood in the Shinjuku ward of Tokyo that squeezes in over 200 miniature bars into a network of six narrow alleys, made only for pedestrians.
 Enjoy the unique Japanese nightlife by bar hopping in the section of town where most of the drinking holes only seat 8-12 people total.
 Ready to go?
-Get the location here or just book a Kabukicho and Shinjuku Golden Gai Night Tour.
+Get the location here or just book one of these top rated tours:

 Want to read more about bar hopping in Golden Gai?
 See this article—Shinjuku Nightlife: A Guide to Tokyo’s Best Golden Gai Bars.